-Let us help you get the most out of your time in the Lone Star State by providing you with some awesome experiences to start checking off of your Texas bucket list!
+Let us help you get the most out of your time in the Lone Star State by providing some awesome experiences to start checking off your Texas bucket list!

-So grab your road trip essentials and head out to start exploring all that the great state of Texas has to offer!
+So grab your road trip essentials and start exploring all Texas offers!